How to Make Easy Turkey Stock

 - 8 sprigs parsley

-In a 3-gallon stockpot, combine all ingredients and fill with enough cold water to cover everything by 3 inches when submerged (about 6 quarts).
-If you don't have a large stockpot, use two smaller pots.
+In a three-gallon stockpot, combine all ingredients and fill with enough cold water to cover all ingredients (about six quarts).
+If you don't have a large stockpot, use two smaller pots and divide the ingredients in half.

-Bring to a rapid simmer over high (do not boil); reduce heat until bubbles barely break the surface.
-Simmer until flavorful, about 2 hours, skimming stock with a ladle every 30 minutes.
+Bring the stock to a rapid simmer over high (do not boil); reduce heat until bubbles barely break the surface.
+Simmer until flavorful, about two hours, skimming stock with a ladle every 30 minutes to remove the fat.
 Keep the stock at a bare simmer; a hard boil would evaporate too much liquid and make the stock cloudy.
-Any fat that remains after skimming can be easily removed once the stock is chilled.
+Any fat that remains after skimming should be removed once the stock is chilled.

 Strain stock through a fine-mesh sieve.
 Discard vegetables.
 Remove meat from bones and save for another use; discard bones.
 Let stock cool completely before refrigerating.
-(To store, refrigerate, up to 1 week, or freeze, up to 6 months.)
+(To store, refrigerate for up to one week, or freeze for up to six months.)